daijro/hrequests/README.md

 ```
 Parameters:
     browser (Literal['firefox', 'chrome', 'opera'], optional): Browser to use.
-Default is 'firefox'.
+Default is 'chrome'.
     version (int, optional): Version of the browser to use.
 Browser must be specified.
 Default is randomized.
     os (Literal['win', 'mac', 'lin'], optional): OS to use in header.
 Default is randomized.
     headers (dict, optional): Dictionary of HTTP headers to send with the request.
 Default is generated from `browser` and `os`.